etianl/Trouser-Streak/README.md

 - **RedstoneNuker:** It's just the regular Nuker module from Meteor client, customized for only breaking things that generate redstone signals.
 Also with included AutoTool.
 To keep you safer when placing lots of TNT.
 - **ShulkerDupe:** Duplicates the contents of a shulker when opening.
 Only works on Vanilla, Forge, and Fabric servers 1.19 and below.
 Use multiconnect or viafabric (Credits to Allah-Hack)
 - **Voider:** Replaces the world from the top down (Credits to Allah-Hack) I only added options to set max and minimum height for voiding, and instead of just air it can do water and lava now too.

+## Known Bugs:
+- Turning direction using the back key and mouse with the AutoStaircaseDown module causes double block placement.
+It's fine though for lava flow, just wastes blocks.
+Block wastage can be avoided by just disabling the module, turning, then re-enabling.
+- The antikick with AutoStaircaseFly does not always work when enabling the module while falling.